 When you have been injured in a workplace accident, you may have questions about how to file your claim and what kinds of benefits are available to you.
-A Maryland workers’ compensation attorney from Plaxen & Adler, P.A. can help you file a claim, answer your questions and guide you through the process of filing your claim and calculating what benefits you should be receiving.
+A Maryland workers’ compensation attorney from Plaxen Adler Muncy, P.A. can help you file a claim, answer your questions and guide you through the process of filing your claim and calculating what benefits you should be receiving.

 Steps for filing a workers’ compensation claim for a workplace injury

 Step 1: Get immediate medical attention for your injury if it is serious enough.
 Inform your employer about the accident and your injury as soon as possible and within ten days of the accident.
 If the injury results in death, the decedent's heirs have 30 days to give notice.